 How it works: Just search for and launch the “Connect” app from Windows 10 start menu.
 Now, bring down the notification center on your Android device and select the option “Cast.”
-In some devices, you can find it in Settings > Display > scroll down to the bottom till you see Cast option.
+In some devices, you can find it in Settings > Display > Cast.
 You will see a list of all the devices that you can cast your Android device.
 In case, you don’t, tap on three vertical dots at the top right and select Enable Wireless Display option.
 Next, select your PC from the list, and you are good to go.

 Pros: You don’t need to install any third-party software.